alangatlas/poetry/raven.md

 From my books surcease of sorrow - sorrow for the lost Lenore - For the rare and radiant maiden whom the angels name Lenore - Nameless here for evermore.

+And the silken sad uncertain rustling of each purple curtain Thrilled me - filled me with fantastic terrors never felt before;